452 total views, 2 views today

 Meanwhile, I have worked through challenges in my home life successfully.
 I went through a divorce; It was a mutual split.
 I remain close with my kids and they have adjusted.
 I do everything I can for them.
 I gave my ex-wife the home, to settle quickly, and to provide for them.
 Almost a year after moving out, I became romantically involved with my new partner, and in 2014 I moved in with her, her two kids, and her father.
 I work extremely hard for all parts of my family, and we are doing considerably well.

 The four kids get along and are making progress in school and in new occupations.
 My partner and I are very happy together.
 I work steady, take care of the kids, handle most of the household chores and help my wife’s dad run what is basically a small hobby farm.
-All these experiences are ways that I have been productive, while avoiding mania or depression.
+All these experiences are ways that I have been productive while avoiding mania or depression.

 Now, if you are still interested, I hope to tell you how I have most effectively balanced mood, to create productivity over my lifetime: Being confident and kind helps me find more productivity – optimism, empathy, it’s simple.
 It seems like a no-brainer.
 Why can’t people get this?
 For me, being optimistic increases productivity because it builds a bias towards confidence to achieve.
 Then, more often, we achieve.
 Being considerate increases productivity because if we help others, others are more likely to help us.
 It seems straightforward.
-There is something else about caring, when the world gets involve, and the universe.
+There is something else about caring when the world gets involved, and the universe.
 There are so many surprises and challenges that every situation is different.
 Optimism and empathy have enabled me to have many successes in life.

 There is one complex discussion that plays a big role in this book and it may be hard for some people to appreciate initially.
 I will be using many of my own experiences to describe the psychology which I have based my operations plan on for most of my entire life.
 I will explain and support why I feel that some mechanism occurs, and events can unfold, perhaps like karma or synchronicity and in some ways, it can work for us.